-- Be careful who you are letting in; With multiple locks to get into student halls, letting the person in behind you isn’t a good idea.
-We all know it’s polite to hold the door open for someone but those locks are there to keep you safe.
+With multiple locks to get into student halls, letting the person in behind you isn’t a good idea.
+We all know it’s polite to hold the door open for someone, but those locks are there to keep you safe.

-- Report anything that seems odd; it might be someone who doesn’t look quite right, or a general uneasy situation.
+It might be someone who doesn’t look quite right, or a general uneasy situation.
 Either way it’s always best to report it to the reception or building manager.
 Usually there will be reception staff in the reception during the day and at night they will usually have security guards, if you ever feel cautious of another person you should always report it.